 Dar es salaam City Tour

-Dar Es Salaam is Tanzania’s largest and most influential city.
-However, Mount Kilimanjaro, the northern circuit of African wildlife and the island of Zanzibar, are the reasons why many tourists that visit Tanzania, miss the largest city altogether.
+Dar es salaam is very safe city to walk around in a day time, and even in a night time unless you got someone to lead you to the places and basically to the nightlife, Nevertheless there a lot of insight to see as well, most depend on your choices.
+However, Mount Kilimanjaro, the northern circuit of African wildlife and the island of Zanzibar, are the reasons why many tourists that visit Tanzania, miss to explore Dar es salaam city tour altogether.

 If you want to learn more about the history and culture of Tanzania or see some of the fossils that have been uncovered in the country, you’ll be interested in visiting the National Museum.

 The museum is not setup in the most entertaining way, but if you are willing to read, you’ll learn quite a bit.One of my favorite exhibits at the National Museum of Dar Es Salaam was a functional bicycles made entirely out of wood – everything from the frame to the wheels was all wooden – amazing.

 If you are looking for traditional African sculptures and crafts then the Mwenge Carvers Market in Dar es Salaam, Tanzania is a great source of Makonde artwork.